Explanation

-This program tells you whether consistency of x < y for cardinal invariants x and y can be deduced or not using transitivity from known theorems of inequality and known consistency results.
+This program tells you whether consistency of x < y for cardinal invariants x and y can be

 I don't explain the syntax of the input.
 Imitate the preset inputs.

-If you are not familiar with cardinal invariants of the continuum, see Wikipedia's article.
+If you are not familiar with cardinal invariants of the continuum, see Wikipedia's

 This program was created by Tatsuya Goto in 2025.